 Ontario Minimum Wage Increases: Everything You Need to Know

 As always, to make sure your business is prepared and stays in compliance, we recommend that you discuss these upcoming changes to the Ontario minimum wage with your accountant and lawyer.
-This article does not constitute legal advice.
+This article is for educational purposes and does not constitute legal, financial, or tax advice.
+For specific advice applicable to your business, please contact a professional

-• Hunting, fishing, and wilderness guides minimum wage increased to $82.85 for shifts of five hours consecutively or less.
+• Hunting, fishing, and wilderness guides minimum wage is $86.00 for shifts of five hours consecutively or less.

-• Students (age 17 and under) must earn $15.60/hour when working up to 28 hours/week during the school year, during a school holiday, or over summer break.
+• Students (age 17 and under) must earn $16.20/hour when working up to 28 hours/week during the school year, during a school holiday, or over summer break.

 Square Online